-Twisting will bring your attention not only on your navel region, but it will bring focus to the quality of your breath.
-Does it reach to the base of your spine?
+Twisting will bring your attention not only to your navel region, but it will bring focus to the quality of your breath.
+Does it reach the base of your spine?
 Are you using the entire capacity or is it stuck in your chest?
 Deepen with every inhalation, lengthen your spine and exhale, see if you can deepen a little more into the twist.
 Breath is also a perfect tool to bring your mind back to the mat during your practice.

 SETU BANDHASANA (prop: Block)

 The bridge pose stretches the front of the body while strengthening the back.
 Work it dynamically, lifting from the base of your spine vertebra by vertebra, coming down the same way.
 You can approach this Asana therapeutically by using a block or bolster under your sacrum, resting your lower back.
 This will still give you the many benefits of the posture without putting any stress on your lower back.